FREE SHIPPING on orders of $85 or more

 Many Welsh families joined their Scottish and Irish neighbors during the late 1800s and early 1900s in seeking refuge in North America.
 Like the Irish and Scottish, many Welsh anxiously awaited the work, freedom, and opportunities that they believed lay in North America.
 Those who did journey over to the United States and what became known as Canada often realized those dreams, but only through much toil and perseverance.
 Whenever and however these Welsh immigrants arrived in North America, they were instrumental in the creation of the industry, commerce, and cultural heritage within those two developing nations.
 In the immigration and passenger lists a number of early immigrants bearing the name Pritchard were found:

-Pritchard Settlers in the United States in the 17th Century
+Pritchard Settlers in United States in the 17th Century

-Pritchard Settlers in the United States in the 18th Century
+Pritchard Settlers in United States in the 18th Century

-Pritchard Settlers in the United States in the 19th Century
+Pritchard Settlers in United States in the 19th Century

-Pritchard Settlers in the United States in the 20th Century
+Pritchard Settlers in United States in the 20th Century

 The Pritchard Family Crest was acquired from the Houseofnames.com archives.
 The Pritchard Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.